For a

 Raising extra cash for a down payment to buy a house is almost impossible when the budget is lock down tight because your paycheck is already spent before you get paid.
 Many people try to borrow the money for a down payment from someone, usually a close relative, or they wait until they receive a lump sum of money like their income tax refund.

 You can also earn some extra cash or even buy a house without using any of your own money by becoming a birddog.
 In any event, regardless of how you raise money for buying a house, just make sure you hang in there long enough to see the change.
-Here is a 10 minute video on where to find the homeownership money you need.
+Here is a 10 minute home buying tips video on where to find the homeownership money you need.

 Traditional Home Buying Tip: Start paying all your bills on time